-As in previous research, these results leave us with a question regarding the incentive that Lazear's (1989) model suggests.
-Is the incentive the reason for interference, or is it just a thing jockeys do when a race provides them with a closer field?
+As in previous research, these results leave us with a question regarding the incentive that Lazear’s (1989) model suggests.
+Is the incentive the reason for interference?
+Or is interference just a thing jockeys do when a race provides them with a closer field?

-On my journey to collect data, I could not miss some relationship between the saboteur (the jokey who interfered) to his position in the race.

-In order to measure this, I have added a new independent variable: the distance to the winner.
+On my journey to collect data, I could not miss a relationship between the saboteur (the jockey who interfered) and their position in the race.
+To measure this, I added a new independent variable: distance to the winner.

-H1: cases of sabotage appear more at the top of the race i.e. with the leading horses.
+H1: Cases of sabotage appear more at the top of the race (i.e., with the leading horses).

-As expected, there is a strong negative relationship between interference and the distance to the winner in the race in general (, p =.00) handicap and non-handicap ( , p = 0.000, p = 0.000) respectively.
+As expected, there is a strong negative relationship between interference and the distance to the winner in the race in general (, p = 0.00) and specifically in handicap and non-handicap races ( , p = 0.000;, p = 0.000), respectively.